JasonYuchen/seastar_playground/storage/segment.md

   4. fdatasync
 - **read**
   1. query the log entry index to find out the locations of the entries
   2. the index should block all requests with index < snapshot index even the segment may still exist due to lazy garbage collection
   3. use locations to fetch the corresponding entries
   4. trigger a compaction routine if the start index of this read <= gc start point, like read-triggered compaction
 - **rolling**
   1. create new segment
   2. fdatasync
 - **compaction**
-  1. new snapshot is available, update the snapshot index in the index to block subsequent requests with start index < snapshot index, like a read barrier
+  1. append a compaction entry and the index will be updated accordingly
-  2. coordinate all Raft nodes to get a minimal snapshot index as a start point of garbage collection
+  2. get obsolete segments from one node index and decrease the reference count of these segments
-  3. release segments with end index <= gc start point, the release should start from small index and pause when the segment is currently being read
+  3. once a segment is no longer needed, push it to the gc queue for removal

-### recovery flow
+### Recovery Flow

 1. block all requests as the storage layer is being recovered
 2. parse all segments to rebuild logs and indexes